finn96/gramian-angular-fields-ohlc/readme.md

 # OHLC Candlesick Classification via imaging transform of 1D price data

-This repo is an exploration of using grammian angular fields to transform 1D price data to 2D space and then performing classification on the higher-dimensional data.
+This repo is an exploration of using gramian angular fields to transform 1D price data to 2D space and then performing classification on the higher-dimensional data.

 I will update this readme with relevant papers / articles soon.